-The fair value of financial instruments traded in active markets (such as exchange-traded and overthe-counter securities and derivatives) is based on quoted market prices at the balance sheet date.
+The fair value of financial instruments traded in active markets (such as exchange-traded and over-thecounter securities and derivatives) is based on quoted market prices at the reporting date.
 The quoted market prices used for financial assets are the current bid prices; the appropriate quoted market prices used for financial liabilities are the current asking prices.